 Center of Effort has just released a Sparkling Rosé from Chardonnay and Pinot Noir called EFFORTVESENCE – the first Méthode Traditionelle sparkling wine from Center of Effort.
 This exceptional wine, over two years in the making, perfectly highlights our estate Pinot Noir and Chardonnay grapes and continues our commitment to quality wines and sustainable farming here in the Edna Valley.

-Laetitia Vineyards & Winery
+14. Laetitia Vineyards & Winery

 This Blanc de Blanc follows a Champagne production process which includes primary fermentation from 100% Estate Chardonnay fruit, inoculated with a secondary fermentation lees aged in the bottle, riddling, disgorgement of the yeast plug, dosage and final corking after two years.
 The end result provides crisp fruity flavors with a creamy palate and youthful elegance.

 Wolff has also released their 2020 Brut Rosé Sparkling wine.
 This bubbly is made in the méthode champenoise from their estate-grown Pinot Noir block.
 It has wonderful, fruity strawberry notes with abundant tiny bubbles.

 See more!
 There are over 80 sparkling wine producers in San Luis Obispo County.